leventerguder/injavawetrust-designpattern/injavawetrust-dive-into-design-patterns/structural-design-patterns/facade-design-pattern/facade-design-pattern-notes.md

    - Mediator centralizes communication between components of the system.
 The components only know the mediator object and don't communicate directly.

-- A Facade clas can often be transformed into a Singleton since a single facade object is sufficient in most cases.
+- A Facade class can often be transformed into a Singleton since a single facade object is sufficient in most cases.

 - Facade is similar to Proxy in that both buffer a complex entity and initialize it on its own.
 Unlike Facade, Proxy has the same interface as its service object, which makes them interchangeable.

+## Usage Examples

+The Facade pattern is common used in apps written in Java.
+It's especially handy when working with complex libraries.

+javax.faces.context.FacesContext uses LifeCycle , ViewHandler, NavigationHandler classes under the hood, but most clients aren't aware of that.

+javax.faces.context.ExternalContext uses ServletContext , HttpSession, HttpServletRequest, HttpServletResponse and others inside.